 Open Menu Close Menu Open Search Close Search

-The Academic Leadership Development Program (ALD) provides participants with important tools and skills to navigate the diverse issues that arise with academic leadership positions.
-The program intends to support faculty and staff in, or aspiring to, leadership roles to develop the skills necessary to address challenges routinely faced by academic leaders.
-With more than 200 past faculty participants, the ALD provides a confidential and highly engaged learning experience where they engage with each other through readings, discussions, and applied exercises.
+The Academic Leadership Development Program (ALD) provides Tufts faculty with tools and skills to navigate the diverse issues that arise with academic leadership positions.
+The program was developed to support current and future faculty academic leaders to be able to address the challenges routinely faced in those leadership positions.
+The ALD program provides a confidential and positive learning environment to discuss topics associated with academic leadership and develop skills through applied exercises.

 ALD participants gathered at the Rosemary Johnson Symposium, 2017.